Cat Stevens: Initial rise to fame

 Over the next two years, Stevens recorded and toured with an eclectic group of artists ranging from Jimi Hendrix to Engelbert Humperdinck.
 He was considered a fresh-faced teen star, placing several single releases in the British pop music charts.
 Some of that success was attributed to the pirate radio station Wonderful Radio London, which gained him fans by playing his records.
 In August 1967, he was one of several recording artists who had benefited from the station to broadcast messages during its final hour to mourn its closure.

-His December 1967 album New Masters failed to chart in the United Kingdom, and contained the single "Kitty" which was Stevens' final charting release in the UK for three years.
+His December 1967 album New Masters failed to chart in the United Kingdom, and contained the single "Kitty" which was Stevens's final charting release in the UK for three years.
 New Masters is now most notable for "The First Cut Is the Deepest", a song he sold for £30 to P. P. Arnold and which became a massive hit for her and an international hit for Keith Hampshire, Rod Stewart, James Morrison and Sheryl Crow.
 Forty years after he recorded the first demo of the song, it earned him back-to-back ASCAP "Songwriter of the Year" awards, in 2005 and 2006.

-Tuberculosis

-Stevens contracted tuberculosis in 1969 and was close to death at the time of his admission to the King Edward VII Hospital, Midhurst, West Sussex.
-He spent months recuperating in the hospital and a year of convalescence.
-During this time, Stevens began to question aspects of his life and spirituality.
-He later said, "To go from the show business environment and find you are in hospital, getting injections day in and day out, and people around you are dying, it certainly changes your perspective.
-I got down to thinking about myself.
-It seemed almost as if I had my eyes shut."

-He took up meditation, yoga, and metaphysics, read about other religions and became a vegetarian.
-As a result of his serious illness and long convalescence and as a part of his spiritual awakening and questioning, he wrote as many as 40 songs, many of which would appear on his albums in later years.
+1970–1973: Height of popularity